DenisKotov18/Something_Interesting/README.md

 # Something_Interesting
 my programming attempts
-this repository was created for my task solutions on the subject of software development technology there are different solutions in different branches
+This repository was created for my task solutions on the subject of software development technology.
+There are different solutions in different branches.